chenglou/jeason/README_DONT_TWEET_ABOUT_THIS_YET.md

 Back on topic, you'd first enter the a JS code example `var a = 1` into [ASTExplorer](https://astexplorer.net/#/A8QiKiG0pm), switch to the `flow` parser and check the JS AST on the right.
 These are the tokens present in `main.re`.
 Find that case and use OCaml/Reason's built-in [Reason nodes construction mechanisms](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Ast_helper.html) to output the right Reason AST node.

 How to find the "right Reason AST node"?
 You can paste `let a = 1;` into `./getReasonAst.re` and run `npm run getReasonAst` to print the AST.

+Try your transform by pasting the the JS code snippet into `./test.js`, then run `./jeason.sh ./test.js`.

 Send some PRs!
 It's a crappy converter; as long as your heuristics output nice Reason code, we can accept it =).